Hexalantes/Debueis/README.md

 # Pardus The Archean Beta 1
-that's the releng, not compiled
+that's the releng, not compiled.

 !
 This project is still in Beta phase and available for testing purposes, use at your own risk !

 known issues are:
-cannot install on bios/legacy/csm hardware, it only works on uefi; you can try to use/install in bios in your own risk
+cannot install on bios/legacy/csm hardware, it only works on uefi; you can try to use/install in bios in your own risk.

-Pardus name rights belong to TÜBİTAK
+Pardus name rights belong to TÜBİTAK.
 Much thanks to the Arch Linux community for providing archiso.

 liveuser password is 1234